Topic

 6. Power of decision

-However, the police have the authority to grant applications for renewal of residence permits if there is no doubt that the conditions are met, cf. Section 13-2 of the Immigration Regulations.
+However, the police have the authority to grant applications for renewal of residence permits if there is no doubt that the conditions are met, cf. section 13-2 of the Immigration Regulations and UDI 2010-089 Politiets vedtaksmyndighet og mulighet til å avvise søknader.

 7. Appeal

 Rejection of an application for a residence permit in accordance with Section 6-27 of the Immigration Regulations can be appealed pursuant to the provisions of Chapter 6 of the Public Administration Act.
-The appeal shall be submitted to the body (Norwegian foreign service mission or the police) that informed the applicant about the decision.
+The applicant can submit an appeal themselves.
+A person who has been given a written power of attorney may also submit the appeal, see section 12 of the Public Administration Act (external link).

 8. Revocation of permits